opencloud-community/ot-controller/docs/admin/migration/livekit.md

         - Not using `network_mode: host` will result in a separate process being started for each mapped UDP port.
         - Ensure that the UDP port range (e.g. 20000-25000 or the range that was previously used for janus) is reachable for all users.

+    - Node ip selection:
+        - Add `--node-ip <ip>` to the container command to specify the IP of the host which will be advertised to clients.

+          Example `command` entry in a compose file:

+          ```yaml
+          command: --config /livekit.yaml --node-ip 198.51.100.23
+          ```

-    - Set the `--node-ip` to specify the IP of the host, which will be advertised to clients.
-Alternatively, you can set `rtc.use_external_ip` to true to allow LiveKit to discover the true IP using STUN in cloud environments where the host has a public IP address but is not directly exposed.
+        - Alternatively, you can set `rtc.use_external_ip` to true to allow LiveKit to discover the true IP using STUN in cloud environments where the host has a public IP address but is not directly exposed.

     - Configure the access tokens used by the controller and livekit.
 In the livekit configuration, add an entry in the format `<NAME>: <SECRET>`, ensuring it is in sync with the controller settings for `api_key` and `api_secret`.